poojabhat1690/3-GAmES/README.md

 #### PASplots:
 Contains nucleotide profiles for priming sites overlapping with annotations, sparated by presence or absence of the poly A signal (PAS) and separated by downstream genomic A content.

-#### test data :
+#### test data - Zebrafish 1 day post fertilization

- 1. 3' end sequencing data (1dpf) can be downloaded from the GEO database.
+ 1. 3' end sequencing data (1dpf) can be downloaded from the GEO database.  (insert GEO accession here)
- 2. Optionally RNAseq data from the same stage can be downloaded and mapped using STAR-2.5.2b and indexed using samtools/1.9.
+ 2. Optionally RNAseq data from the same stage can be downloaded (GEO) and mapped using STAR-2.5.2b and indexed using samtools/1.9.
+ 3. Annotations required to run 3' GAmES are on the git.

 ## Contact
 Pooja Bhat (pooja.bhat@imba.oeaw.ac.at)